mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_assignments.md

 * What does big data mean to you personally?
 To your field of study?
 To your future career path?
 * Relatedly, respond to the *Geolocation* exhibit and readings.
 * What interesting stuff have you found in *Ring-tum Phi*?
 Anything that would make a cool research project?
 Is there a period of W&L's history that you'd like to learn more about?
 How would you compare that period to today?
+* Respond to "[What Screens Want](http://www.frankchimero.com/writing/what-screens-want/)" by Frank Chimero

 Specs:
 * 2 blog posts due 10/6 by 8am.
 (I recommend spacing them out!)
 * Publish to your own domain.
 * 300-500 words
 * Link to outside articles and embed images (with citations!), if relevant.
+* Watch your tone.
+You are free to have personality and style, but remember that this is an academic/professional project.
+Find a balance between Buzzfeed and a scholarly journal.